Table of Contents[Hide][Show]

 While on the premises, you can enjoy the house tour or – if you’re over 21 – visit the winery, where complimentary wine tasting is part of the free tour.
 The younger set will enjoy a visit to the meadows to visit the last remaining horses of Belle Meade’s celebrated stables.

 TravelingMom Tip: Ask for a scavenger hunt at the Visitors Center.
 They can give you a hunt appropriate for the age of your kids, from preschool to teens.
-Kids also love checking out the toys of the era during the Mansion tour.
+Kids also love checking out the toys of the 19th century during the Mansion tour.

 What We Missed

 Like in any extended road trip, things don’t always go as planned.
 We had a couple of bus issues, so we didn’t get to see everything we had planned.
 Most notably, we did not tour the Grand Ole Opry, so that’s high on my list for next time.
-Other sites kids might enjoy include Adventure Science Center, the Parthenon, Nashville Zoo and Centennial Park.
+Other sites kids might enjoy include Adventure Science Center, the Parthenon, Nashville Zoo, Cheekwood Estate & Gardens, SoundWaves water park and Centennial Park.
 They’re all on my list for next visit!

 Honestly, there were so many fun things to do in Nashville we just couldn’t fit it all in.
 Don’t worry, though.
 I know I plan to make my way back to Music City.
 And I’m sure a lot of the kids feel the same!